History of the Los Angeles Police Department: World Wars

 During World War I the force became involved with federal offenses, and much of the force was organized into a special Home Guard.
+In 1918 the department closed the Los Angeles Municipal Inebriate Farm, an alcohol treatment program created as an alternative approach to incarceration for chronic drunks, and created the War Squad to track spies and labor agitators.
 In the postwar period, the department became highly corrupt along with much of the city government; this state lasted until the late 1930s.
 Two police chiefs did work within a mandate for anti-corruption and reform.
 August Vollmer laid the ground for future improvements but served for only a single year.
 James E. Davis served from April 1, 1926 to December 29, 1929 and from August 10, 1933 to November 18, 1938.
 In his first term he fired almost a fifth of the force for bad conduct, and instituted extended firearms training and also the dragnet system of policing.
-In his second term Davis instituted a "Red Squad" to attack Communists and their offices.
+In his second term Davis instituted a "LAPD Red Squad" to attack Communists and their offices; key figures in Davis' "spy squad" included Red Hynes, Luke Lane, and Earl Kynette.

 In 1924, the Los Angeles Police Academy was established to train officers of the LAPD and other agencies in the region; prior to the academy's opening, officers were not trained.
 The shooting events of the 1932 Summer Olympics were held at the academy.
 The actual academy structure was built in 1935, and its first class of officers graduated in 1936.